MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 ## Create a configuration file

 Follow these steps to create a configuration file that can be used by the Office Deployment Tool or another software distribution solution to install Office.
+Note that a product and language must be selected before you can export the configuration file.

 1. Go to [Office Customization Tool](https://config.office.com/).
 2. In the **General** section, type your organization name and a description for this particular configuration.
 For example, you might want to use this file to install the 64-bit version of Office for your finance department.